 Static laser scanners can be used for real time slope stability monitoring.
 These can be remotely operated, even from another country, and can give early warning of movements in a slope.

-Airborne laser scanning – We refer to this as airborne Lidar, although the laser technology is the same.
-Please refer to our Lidar page for information on this application of laser scanning for mining.
+Airborne Laser Scanning – We refer to this as airborne Lidar, although the laser technology is the same.
+Please refer to the Mining Surveys Lidar page for information on this application of laser scanning for mining.
 Or you can visit our specialist lidar website www.lidar.co.uk

 Underground laser scanning –